Yes, NASA would be happy to have you aboard the space station. But it’ll cost some $50 million.

 Bridenstine has said Axiom is working with Tom Cruise to film a movie on board the station, but the company has not confirmed that.
 It is expected to make an announcement on the crew members for its flight next month.

 NASA’s promotion of the space station for private use is an abrupt about-face for the space agency, which for years went to great lengths to prohibit corporate interests in space.
-Even as its astronauts gobbled M&Ms in space, NASA steadfastly stayed away from endorsing any particular product or company, referring instead to “candy-coated chocolates” out of fear of appearing to favor one brand over another.
+Even as its astronauts gobbled M&Ms in orbit, NASA steadfastly stayed away from endorsing any particular product or company, referring instead to “candy-coated chocolates” out of fear of appearing to favor one brand over another.

 For years, NASA had prohibited private citizens from the station, though Russia allows it and has over the years flown several people there.